We got this question from a concerned customer:

 Our formula of 100 mcg MK-7 and 500 mcg of MK-4 is based on current understanding of science and ancestral nutrition.

-Studies that use 360 mcg of MK-7 daily are industry-funded, so there is self-interest in pursuing research with higher-than-needed dosage.
+Newer studies that use increasingly higher doses like 360 mcg plus of MK-7 daily are industry-funded, so there is self-interest in pursuing research that supports the use of higher and higher dosage.

 We see no need for MK-7 doses higher than 200 mcg daily.